De Facto Relationship in Australian Law

 - It is illegal to be in a relationship with siblings or half-siblings

-What does the court consider in de facto relationship?
+What does the court consider in a de facto relationship?

-The court has fixed some factors to know whether the couple is in or were de facto relationships.
+The court has fixed some factors to know whether the couple is in or in were de facto relationship.
 Those factors are:

-- None of the couple is or were married
+- None of the couples is or were married

 - When did they start the relationship?